stenglein-lab/SIV_to_HIV-2/README.md

 stock virus used to infect mice at the beginning of the experiment.
 The annotations for this file are in the Stock_virus_consensus_v1.gff file

-## to obtain the datasets

-To obtain the raw sequence datasets, run the fetch_and_process_datasets script

-**TODO:** create this script, once datasets in SRA

 ## Scripts used to create variant frequency plots